 Jesus went up on a mountainside and called to him those he wanted ---.
 He appointed twelve, — that they might be with Him and that he might send them out to preach and to have authority to drive out demons (Mark 3:13-15).

-Jesus went up on a mountain and called to Him those He wanted.
+Jesus went up on a mountain and called to Him those whom He wanted.
 He appointed 12 that they be with Him.

 That was the important thing — to be with Him and to develop a character like His character.

 And then He also sent them out.
 There's a very interesting word that He used here, and that word is not “disciples”, the word is “apostles”.
-Disciples has a meaning of a follower.
+Disciples has a very loose meaning of being a follower today.
+Taking a course perhaps about reading your Bible and praying, “Yes, I’m a Christian.
+I follow Jesus.”
 That's been going on for 2000 years.
 That's not the picture Jesus had.
 Jesus had a picture of being with Him and then to send them out.
 So that each person would take personal responsibility and go and have influence and share the Gospel with other people.

 Now Jesus also knew that Abraham Bible was going to fail, he was going to come short of the glory of God.
 He was not going to be able to make it.
 And he knew that the twelve disciples also could not do that, the 12 apostles.
 Therefore He said, “I will give you my authority”, and He gave his authority to the disciples.
 What was that authority?
 It was the power of the Holy Spirit to drive out demons, and I believe that the greatest demon we can drive out of a person's life is satan himself.
-That person fall on his knees and ask Jesus Christ for forgiveness of sins, and come to Him and trust Him for his personal Savior.
-That is the great power that only God can give, and God wanted to give it to the disciples, and he wants to give it to you and me.
+That person, by the power of the Holy Spirit, must fall on his knees and ask Jesus Christ for forgiveness of sins, and come to Him and trust Him for his personal Savior.
+That is the great power that only God can give, and God wanted to give it to the disciples, and he wants to give it to you and me so we can share in the salvation of many.

 Jesus Christ intended to launch a movement that would establish His church, better expressed as His Kingdom on earth, and he did it in a very strange way.
 He didn't travel to Rome or to Egypt.
 He never wrote a book, or got involved in politics.
-Faced with the urgency of training thousands of people needed to launch a movement which was destined to change the course of human civilization, Jesus invested 4 years life training 12 men.
+Faced with the urgency of training thousands of people needed to launch a movement which was destined to change the course of human civilization, Jesus invested 3 or 4 years of His life in training 12 men.

 He took, as it were, the “seminary” to the students.
 His method was mentoring and apprenticeship.
 The primary aspect of Jesus' training was His time with His students.
 As they watched Jesus model the Christian life and ministry, they were transformed into a radical band of spiritual revolutionaries who literally changed the whole world.

 In our own time many cataclysmic events are taking place.
-The rise of the European Union, the communism, tsunami flood, terrorism, proposals for one global monetary system.
+The rise of the European Union, the fall of communism, tsunami floods, terrorism, proposals for one global monetary system.
 Perhaps most drastically and extreme is the technical revolution in communication systems.
 If the church is going to seize this historic moment, it must, it MUST follow the example of its Founder, Jesus Christ.
 It must grow leaders for God.

 II.
 Why Jesus came